 The CDC says there is likely very low risk of spread from products or packaging that are shipped over a period of days or weeks at ambient temperatures.
 Currently there is no evidence to support transmission of COVID-19 associated with shipped or imported or goods and there have not been any cases of COVID-19 in the United States associated with imported goods.

 Can pets contract Coronavirus/COVID-19 from humans?
 And vice versa?

-There is currently no known reason to think that any animals including pets in the United States can be infected with or spread COVID-19.
-To date, CDC has not received any reports of pets or other animals becoming sick with COVID-19.
+To date, the CDC has received 2 reports of house cats becoming sick with COVID-19.
+It is said that pets cannot transmit COVID-19 TO humans, only humans to pets.
 However, since animals can spread other diseases to people, the CDC always recommends washing your hands after being around animals.
 For more information, read the CDC’s FAQ on COVID-19 and animals.
 You can also learn more about staying safe and healthy around animals including pets, livestock, and wildlife, by visiting the CDC’s Healthy Pets, Healthy People website.